Trifid (M20) and Lagoon (M8) Nebulae Pictures

-All images and text on this web site Copyright © 1998-2007, Dick Locke.
+All images and text on this web site Copyright © 1998-2014 by Dick Locke.
 All Rights Reserved.
 Contact and Image Use Information

 M8 and M20, Film

 Here's the "Hour Glass" or "Lagoon" nebula (M8) and the "Trifid" (M20) nebula.
 I don't really see the lagoon or hour glass, but this nebula (M8) is the big red one on the left.
 The Trifid nebula is a cool contrast of a red emission nebula on the left and a blue reflection nebula on the right.
 You can make out the dust lanes in the red region.
-Image details: 50 minute exposure, Davis Mountains, TX, April 24, 2001, STV auto guider, Losmandy GM-11 Tak FS-102 prime focus with reducer at 610mm focal length, f5.9 Kodak PJ 400 film Negative Scan, Nikon Coolscan IV ED, Processed in Photoshop
+Image details: 50 minute exposure, Davis Mountains, TX, April 24, 2001, STV auto guider, Losmandy GM-11 Tak FS-102 prime focus with reducer at 610mm focal length, f5.9 Kodak PJ 400 film Negative Scan, Nikon Coolscan IV ED, Processed in Photoshop.
+M21 is above/right of the trifid nebula.

 Stack of two images using using Fuji SHQ 200 film in a Nikon F2 body.
 Takahashi TOA 130 Not bad for a fairly heavily loaded G-11 and a quick polar alignment!
 Revised version (above) posted 9/10/05.
 Skully points out that M21 (open cluster) is visible on the upper right.